BLUE HORIZON, BOOK 4

 Taro nodded and asked, “What are your plans now?”
 They walked toward Amanda near the open bay door with their luggage.
 The rest of the crew had already begun transferring their cargo into an armored truck sent by the Pomen prince.
 Ursine guards watched the loading with serious scrutiny and Pockets’ demeanor was noticeably subdued by their presence.

 “Now we go sign for our new ship and make sure they made all the right modifications,” Mina replied, adjusting the straps of her overalls.
-“I’ve already ordered a stock of supplies for the new ship, so once it’s been delivered and put away, we can head to Fyn to get the rest of our crew.”
+“I’ve already ordered a stock of supplies for the new ship, so once it’s been delivered and put away, we can head over to Fyn to get the rest of our crew.”

 Taro nodded when they got to the ramp.
 She saw a human couple greet Mr. Desmond with grins, tears and hugs, and she couldn’t help but smile.
 Lehigh had been afraid that his son’s wife wouldn’t like him, but it appeared they were off together on a good start.

 She looked back up at Mina and held out a hand to her.
 “I wish the two of you the best of luck,” she said.
 “Our next assignment will also be on Fyn, so perhaps we’ll see one another again.”